anni-x1/Nova/README.md

-# Astra: Your Personal Voice-Activated Assistant 🌟✨🎙️
+# Nova: Your Personal Voice-Activated Assistant 🌟✨🎙️

-Astra is an intelligent, voice-activated assistant designed to streamline your daily tasks.
+Nova is an intelligent, voice-activated assistant designed to streamline your daily tasks.
 With capabilities like fetching the latest news, opening the calculator, and simulating typing, Astra offers a seamless, interactive experience by leveraging a range of APIs and libraries. 🚀💡🎧

 ## Key Features 🎯💻🔊